getodk/docs/docs/central-backup.rst

 If you are an experienced system administrator, you may want to set up your own backups of the PostgreSQL database that contains all of Central's data.
 One strategy for doing this is to :ref:`configure a separate database server <central-install-digital-ocean-custom-db>` and back up that database server.

 You will additionally need to have a backup of Enketo data to be able to restore existing Web Form links.
-The strict minimums required to do this are Enketo's Redis store and the keys generated in the Enketo configuration. **In general, we recommend making a full system backup.**
+At a minimum, you must back up Enketo's Redis store and the keys generated in the Enketo configuration. **In general, we recommend making a full system backup.**

 If you don't already have a full system backup in place and don't want to set up your own database backup, Central provides an API endpoint to download a backup of the database.